esa/pykep/README.md

 # Pykep version 3

 This is the official repo for **kep3** (C++ library) and its twin **pykep** (python package) version 3, the next-generation astrodynamics toolbox.
-Version 3 is not just an update — it's a full reimagining of what a space trajectory coolbox can be.
+Version 3 is not just an update: it's a full reimagining of what a space trajectory coolbox can be.

 The code is still under development and we will only release the conda and PyPi packages when we are confidnt all is well coordinated.
 In the meantime, feel free to play around discuss API and help us debug :)